 Undoing recurring trauma is nearly impossible if the shame and guilt are not dealt with as well.
-In fact, working on trauma or mental health disorders and developing real-world coping mechanisms requires a substantial investment of the individuals time.
-Often clients will tell their families that thirty days is all they need.
-For some, this is true, however, for the vast majority of people it takes time, many years at times, to thoroughly work through their issues.
+In fact, working with trauma or mental health disorders and developing real-world coping mechanisms requires a substantial investment of the individuals time.
+Often, clients tell their families that thirty days is all they need.
+This is true for some, however, for the vast majority of people, it takes time, many years at times to thoroughly work through their issues.

 The Best Types of Individual Therapy for Men

-The first option you have as a man who is seeking assistance with mental illness or addiction is motivational interviewing.
-The purpose of this therapy is to help an individual move from a place of uncertainty and into a space where there is motivation to make healthier decisions and accomplish personal goals.
-This type of therapy is most often used for drug abuse, sex addiction, gambling addiction, depression, and anxiety.
+The purpose of Motivational Interviewing (MI) is to help an individual move from a place of uncertainty into a place where there is motivation to make healthier decisions and accomplish personal goals.
+Motivational Interviewing is often used for drug abuse, sex addiction, gambling addiction, depression, and anxiety.

 Cognitive Behavioral Therapy

-Something that can be devastating for men is feeling as if they are not in control.
-CBT is a therapy that can alleviate that feeling for many people.
-The structured method of therapy that CBT consists of can help an individual feel more emotionally and mentally in control of their own life.
-This alone can help to remove some of the distress that the person may be feeling.
-In addition, CBT is something you can continue to use in other aspects of your life.
-This might appeal to someone who prefers to learn coping methods and leave therapy.
+Something often devastating for men is the feeling that they’re not in control.
+CBT is a therapy found to help alleviate that feeling for many people.
+The structured methodology of CBT helps an individual feel more emotionally and mentally grounded and in better control of their life.
+This aspect alone helps remove some of the distress that a person may feel.
+CBT is something people may continue to use in other aspects of daily life.
+CBT is also addressed through fellowship within the community through programs like Smart Recovery.
+This might appeal to someone who prefers to learn coping methods and leave formal therapy.

 Dialectical Behavioral Therapy

-The final option for men's individual treatment is to engage in sessions with a psychiatrist.
-As a medical doctor, this may feel more comfortable for some men as it doesn't have the exact same feel as having a therapist.
-Instead, you see a medical professional who is skilled in mental illness and treating addiction.
-This person can listen to your problems and help in many different ways.
+Another option for men's treatment is to engage in private sessions with a psychiatrist.
+As a medical doctor, this is more comfortable for some men as it doesn't have the same feel as having a therapist.
+Instead, people see a fully-licensed medical professional who is skilled in mental illness and treating addiction.

+A psychiatrist can listen to a person's problems and help in a variety of ways.
 For instance, the psychiatrist may do evaluations and tests to determine what your underlying mental disorder is.

-On top of that, once there is a diagnosis, the doctor can treat using various methods.
+Once diagnosed, the doctor can treat the patient using various methods.
 They might suggest psychotherapy for one person, brain stimulation treatment for another person, and prescribe a medication for a third person.
-Often, a psychiatrist can point you in the direction of resources, as well.
-This can be helpful for those who prefer to keep their problems quiet unless in a comfortable situation where help is available.
+Often, a psychiatrist can point a patient in the right direction for additional resources.
+This is especially helpful for those who prefer to keep their problems private.

 Five Benefits of Group Therapy for Men